 Description

-Built of local sandstone, and brick made on site.
-The structure consists of a central segmental brick-arched tunnel vault with finely laid facing stone voussoirs, through which ran the plateway directly to the upper part of the charging house.
-The plateway consisted of simple rectangular section fish-bellied rails in 4ft (1.22 metre) lengths set to a 4ft 6in (1.4 metre) gauge and held by cast iron chairs each twice bolted to large stones set in the track formation.
-To either side of the central arch, similar but slightly narrower arches open from the N side to the calcining kilns, each consisting of a brick lined 'V'-shaped oven.
-The upper section of the kilns is lost.
+The calcining kilns at Cefn Cribwr ironworks are built from local sandstone and brick made on site.
+The structure features a central segmental brick-arched tunnel vault, which has finely laid facing stone voussoirs.
+This vault allowed a plateway to run directly to the upper part of the charging house.
+The plateway is made up of simple rectangular section fish-bellied rails, each 4 feet (1.22 metres) long, set to a gauge of 4 feet 6 inches (1.4 metres) and supported by cast iron chairs that are bolted to large stones in the track formation.
+On either side of the central arch, there are similar but slightly narrower arches that open from the north side to the calcining kilns, each consisting of a brick-lined 'V'-shaped oven.
+The upper section of the kilns is no longer intact.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.